This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 For the cupcakes

-- In a separate mixing bowl, add the butter and sugar and whisk to combine.
-Mix in the eggs and egg white until incorporated.
-Add the vanilla. .
+- Combine wet ingredients.
+In a separate mixing bowl, whisk together the melted butter and sugar.
+Whisk in the eggs and egg white until incorporated.
+Whisk in the vanilla.

 For the buttercream